 22:00 – He has slapped Bruce around for 10 minutes and, at some point, begins to have difficulty finding a pulse!
 Eugene decides to have Bruce transported to a hospital.
 Baptist is just a few short blocks away.
 Does Eugene order Bruce rushed to Baptist?
 No. He has the ambulance driver transport him clear across the city to Queen Elizabeth Hospital (who weren’t familiar with his medical history).
 Ray calls Linda to tell her to arrive at the latter hospital.
 Incidentally, it is nearest to Bruce’s home.
 She recalled (in the I am Bruce Lee doc) that she was at the hospital way before he arrived.
 The receptionist didn’t even know about him being sent to the hospital.

 23:00 – Ray announces to the press that Bruce is dead.
-Ngan (who had appeared in The Way of the Dragon and Enter the Dragon) alongside Bob Baker (who was the Russian mobster in Fist of Fury) had already absconded as they were paid to leave H.K. shortly after Bruce died.
+Ngan (who had appeared in The Way of the Dragon and Enter the Dragon) alongside Bob Baker (who was the Russian mobster in Fist of Fury) absconded as they were paid to leave H.K. shortly after Bruce died.
+To offer a brief respite from this heavy article, I would like to point out the Yin-Yang symbolism of the socks and shoes seen below.

+Patrick Wang Sai-Yuk, photographer, was disallowed to snap anything in the morgue other than Bruce’s head for the Kam Yeh Pao newspaper.
 David Chiang (姜大衛) spent all day trying to find Bruce because the latter agreed that he would let his house be used for his directorial début (A Mad World of Fools).
-Patrick Wang Sai-Yuk, photographer, wasn’t allowed to snap anything other than Bruce’s head for the Kam Yeh Pao newspaper.

 A pressman called Nora to inform her of the news of Bruce’s passing.
 She called Bruce’s home number but the person who picked up the phone was Ray.
 She asked him whether it was true.
 He confirmed it.

 Saturday, July 21 – After midnight, Ray calls Donald Langford – Bruce’s own physician who saved him on May 10.
-Bruce having Donald’s card on him indicates that his service wasn’t dismissed after all.
-Donald and his wife lived in the same suburb as Bruce.
-When Ray called, he informed Donald that he was leaving the hospital with Linda.
-He then asked if they could stop by Donald’s house.
+Bruce having Don’s card on him indicates that his service wasn’t dismissed after all.
+Don and his wife lived in the same suburb as Bruce.
+When Ray called, he informed Don that he was leaving the hospital with Linda.
+He then asked if they could stop by Don’s house.

 Thursday, July 26 – The day after the H.K. funeral.
-Linda dubiously informs the press that she holds no people or person to be responsible, despite the fact that the autopsy report was due.
+Linda dubiously informs the press that she holds no people or person to be responsible, despite the awaiting verdict being anyone’s guess.
 Why else should she dismiss the notion that foul play had occurred?
-She seems scared during the Kai Tak airport interview.
+She seems petrified during the Kai Tak airport interview.
 If he was put down against her wishes then she would’ve confessed once she was safe and sound in Seattle.
 A coffin photo shows that he has a scar on his left cheek.
 En route to Seattle, the coffin had to be replaced because of a leak from the make-up that obscured his injuries.

 Monday, July 30 – James Coburn attends Bruce’s Seattle funeral and observes that his face looks like a mask because of the make-up.

-1974 – Jackie’s workload is severely cut down.
-In I Am Jackie Chan: My Life in Action, he claims that the death caused such a dry spell in Kung Fu film-making that his parents wanted him to move to Australia.
-This is disregarding the many movies which were made between the death and Jackie’s lead role era.
+Speak of the devil, his workload was severely cut down in 1974.
+In I Am Jackie Chan: My Life in Action, he claims that the death of his acquaintance caused such a dry spell in Kung Fu moviedom that his parents wanted him to live with them in Australia.
+This ignorantly disregards the many movies which were made between the death and his lead role era.
 This year was the only time that he exclusively worked for S.B.
 He worked on 3 movies for them.
 He was seeking protection.

 1975 – The first day of the year is when Lo’s last G.H. movie is released (a horror movie titled The Bedevilled).
 He started his own production company after he learned that Ray was having an affair with his wife (their marriage only ended when Lo died in 1996).